By: Rebecca Simpson

 Chocolate and cute little fluffy bunnies.
 What’s not to like about Easter?
-With the kids on school holidays, make the most of the special activities being held around town, which promise to be cracking good fun.
-Here’s details of five egg-cellent things to do.
+If you’re staying in Hong Kong, make the most of the activities being held around town.
+Here’s details of some egg-cellent things to do.

 Frites Annual Easter Party

 FRITES’ annual event is sure to be a big hit with young diners.
-Held on Saturday, 31 March, the party includes a magic show, an egg hunt, craft and best dressed competition in all locations of the Belgian beer house.
-There will also be egg hunts in all venues on 30 March and 1 April at 1.30pm.
+Held on Sunday, 21 April, the party includes a magic show, an egg hunt, craft and best dressed competition in all locations of the Belgian beer house.
+Reservations are essential for lunch to ensure you don’t miss out.

 Do you have an event to feature?
 Email email@example.com